 Research by Barbara Fredrickson confirmed this phenomenon: She found that people who cultivated grateful attitudes and other positive emotions in the aftermath of the 9/11 terrorist attacks showed more resilience against depression.
 Another study found that Vietnam War veterans with higher levels of gratitude experienced lower rates of post-traumatic stress disorder.

-For those recovering from teen mental health or substance use disorders, an “attitude of gratitude” can be a powerful factor in moving forward.
+For those trying to rehabilitate mental health in teens, an “attitude of gratitude” can be a powerful factor in moving forward.
 “Gratitude can serve as a huge catalyst for maintaining resilience and well-being,” says Chelsea Reeves, Director of Alumni Services at Newport Academy and a certified empowerment coach and alcohol and drug counselor.
 “When an individual is able to identify areas of their life they are grateful for, this creates a domino effect of hope and courage, giving them motivation to keep doing the difficult work they are doing.
 We see this profound change in teen mental health treatment all the time.”